netxms/netxms-doc/admin/data-collection.rst

 DCI configuration
 =================

-Data collection for a node can be configured using management console.
+Data collection for a node can be configured using management client.
 To open data collection configuration window, right-click on node object in :guilabel:`Object Browser` or on a :guilabel:`Network Map`, and click :guilabel:`Data Collection Configuration`.
 You will see the list of configured